eyvindn/d4g/README.md

 -Meet to overview status of road map
 -Work with data science teacher (Lutz Finger) to gain more incite on incentives -Complete team tasks on Trello board including:
----Flow from non graduation to graduation
+--Flow from non graduation to graduation
----Google Vision API to find 'uuid' for organization and validate
+--Google Vision API to find 'uuid' for organization and validate --Figure out incentives
----Figure out incentives

 **Risks**
 Need to change team name